-240P.
+- 240P.
 Introduction to Philosophy.

-A course designed to introduce any student to the problems which philosophers discuss.
+A course designed to introduce the student to the basic problems and issues of philosophy.
+First Semester. - 251P.
+Ethics.

-251P.
-ETHICS.

 A survey of the major schools of ethics with special emphasis on Christian ethics.

-254P.
-POLITICAL AND SOCIAL PHILOSOPHIES OF OUR DAY.
+First Semester. - 254P.
+Political and Social Philosophies of Our Day.
 An analysis of the various competing political and social philosophies.

-255P.
-PHILOSOPHY OF RELIGION.
+Second Semester. - 255P.
+Philosophy of Religion.
 A historical survey of the great problems in the philosophy of religion.
+A Year Course.